wazuh/wazuh-packages/unattended_installer/README.md

 </details>
 <br>

 Lastly, install Kibana.
-Chose the node where you want to install Kibana and run the following command using the corresponding node name.
+Choose the node where you want to install Kibana and run the following command using the corresponding node name.
 In this example, Kibana will be installed in #2 host:
 ```
-./wazuh_install.sh -l -k kibana2 -i
+./wazuh_install.sh -l -k kibana2
 ```
 <details><summary>Output</summary>